MCJack123/CraftOS-PC/docs/plugins.md

 All of these functions should be declared as exported C functions.
 This means they should be inside an `extern "C"` block, and on Windows have the `__declspec(dllexport)` qualifier.
 Examples of plugins, as well as some starter files, are contained inside the [`examples` directory](https://github.com/MCJack123/craftos2/tree/master/examples) of the CraftOS-PC repository.

+The main plugin structures are documented below.
+However, note that this information is not always up-to-date.
+It is recommended that you [read through the header directly](https://github.com/MCJack123/craftos2/blob/master/api/CraftOS-PC.hpp) for the latest information.

 ## `PluginFunctions` structure

 The [PluginFunctions](#PluginFunctions-structure) structure is used to hold all of the functions that a plugin may use to interact with CraftOS-PC.
 This structure is passed (as a constant pointer) to the `plugin_init` function.